IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_provider_gateway.html.markdown

 ## Argument reference
 Review the input parameters that you can specify for your resource.

 - `bgp_asn`- (Required, Forces new resource, Integer) The BGP ASN of the gateway to be created.
-For example, `64999`.Yes.
+For example, `64999`.
 - `bgp_cer_cidr` - (Optional, Forces new resource, String) The BGP customer edge router CIDR.
 Specify a value within bgp_base_cidr.
 If bgp_base_cidr is `169.254.0.0/16`, this parameter can exclude and a CIDR is selected automatically.
 For example, `10.254.30.78/30`.
 - `bgp_ibm_cidr` - (Optional, Forces new resource, String) The IBM BGP CIDR.
 Specify a value within bgp_base_cidr.
 If bgp_base_cidr is `169.254.0.0/16`, this parameter can exclude and a CIDR is selected automatically.
 For example, `10.254.30.77/30`.
 - `customer_account_id` - (Required, Forces new resource, String) The customer IBM Cloud account ID for the new gateway.
 A gateway object contains the pending create request to be available in the specified account.
 - `name` - (Required, String) The unique user-defined name for this gateway.
 Example: `myGateway`.
-- `port` - (Required, Forces new resource, String) The gateway port for type to connect gateways.
+- `port` - (Required, Forces new resource, String) The gateway port for type to connect gateway.
 - `speed_mbps`- (Required, Integer) The gateway speed in megabits per second.
 For example, `10.254.30.78/30`.